Microchip-MPLAB-Harmony/reference_apps_pic32ck/readme.md

 The above application types serve as a reference source to evaluate solutions for PIC32CK MCUs by developing applications using MPLAB Harmony 3 software framework.

+### Note:
-<span style="color:blue"> Note: The application examples in this repository are an alternative source of reference covering the above types.
+- The application examples in this repository are an alternative source of reference covering the above types.
 MPLAB Harmony 3 provides more product-specific examples on peripherals, drivers and middleware technologies.
-More such examples are available in the product/technology-specific repositories. </span>
+More such examples are available in the product/technology-specific repositories.

-### Note:
-Refer the MPLAB Harmony 3 GitHub [Launch page](https://github.com/Microchip-MPLAB-Harmony) to view the complete list of MPLAB Harmony 3 packages.
+- Refer the MPLAB Harmony 3 GitHub [Launch page](https://github.com/Microchip-MPLAB-Harmony) to view the complete list of MPLAB Harmony 3 packages.
 In each of these packages refer the underlying “apps” folder for the applications offering.

 **To know more about 32-bit Microcontroller Applications, Reference Designs and Solutions, [Click Here](https://www.microchip.com/en-us/tools-resources/reference-designs)**